browserengineering/book/book/accessibility.md

 [width-mq]: https://developer.mozilla.org/en-US/docs/Web/CSS/@media/width

-[^responsive-width-size]: As you've seen, many accessibility features overlap have non-accessibility uses.
+[^responsive-width-size]: As you've seen, many accessibility features also have non-accessibility uses.
 For example, the `max-width` media query is indeed a way to customize behavior on zoom, but most developers think of it instead as a way to instead customize their website for different devices, like desktops, tablets, and mobile devices.
-The idea of [responsive design][responsive-design] means designing websites to work well on any kind of browser screens and contexts.
+The idea of [responsive design][responsive-design] means designing websites to work well on any kind of browser screen and context.
 Responsive design can be viewed as a kind of accessibility.

 [responsive-design]: https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Responsive_Design